McEazy2700/Geology-Stuff/300level/second-semester/Phy-322-Assignment.md

 ### 2. Give two definitions of amorphous materials.
   * An amorphous material is a solid material that lacks long-range order in its atomic structure.
+  * A solid in which the constituent particles do possess regular three-dimensional arrangement.
   * An amorphous material can also be defined as a solid that has a somewhat random internal arrangement of atoms, ions and molecules, which gives them a glassy appearance.
   Examples of amorphous solids include glass, plastics, and many types of rubber.